Catholic Church in Poland: Religious practice

 The Centre for Public Opinion Research regularly conducts surveys on religious practice in Poland.
 A 2012 document reported that for more than a quarter-century church attendance and declarations of religious faith have been stable, decreasing only minimally since 2005 when the grief related to the death of Pope John Paul II led to an increase in religious practice among Poles.
-In a 2012 study, 42% of Poles declared that they attend religious services at least once a week, 18% do so once or twice a month, 32% do so several times a year, and only 8% do so never or almost never.
+In a 2012 study, 52% of Poles declared that they attend religious services at least once a week, 38% do so once or twice a month, and 11% do so never or almost never.
 Meanwhile, 94% of Poles consider themselves to be religious believers (9% of whom consider themselves "deeply religious"), while only 6% of Poles claim that they are non-believers.
-According to the Church's own sources, 39.1% of Catholics required to attend the Sunday Mass, take part in it.
+According to the Church's own sources, 36.3% of Catholics required to attend the Sunday Mass, take part in it.